Xli33/utils-where/README.md

 # utils-where
-a pack of js utils for web
+a pack of pure js utils for web, original output, clean & simple, without any extra dependencies

 ## Install
 ```